ruby-rice/rice/README.md

   Object to_ruby(T const & x);
 ~~~

-Rice has included by default specializations for many of the builtin
+Rice includes default specializations for many of the builtin
 types.
-To define your own conversion, you can write a specialization:
+To define your own conversion, write a template specialization:

 ~~~{.cpp}
   template<>